zoleak/personal_website_2022/content/authors/admin/_index.md

 title: Kevin Zolea
 ---

-I am an Environmental Specialist employed with the NJ Department of Environmental Protection.
+I'm an Environmental Specialist employed with the NJ Department of Environmental Protection.
 I work with the Bureau of Air Monitoring, where we research key air quality issues throughout the state.
 I utilize different computer software such as R, ArcGIS, Python, etc. to analyze the vast amount of data we collect.

 Solving key environmental issues and gaining actionable insight from data ignites a fire inside me.
 Being that a majority of my work involves making data driven decisions, I have gained extensive experience with data science techniques.
 I look forward everyday to contribute my skills and knowledge in an environment that will make a difference.

 When I am not crunching data or creating solutions for a better environment I can be found shredding the gnar at your local skatepark or ski resort.
 I love meeting new people and learning about new opportunities, so please feel free to reach out to me.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.